 - Vanilla cake - the cake is simple, easy to make, light and perfect to hold the caramel and juicy fruits.
 I tend to be very particular about ratios in a cake, and this peach blueberry upside-down cake is no exception.

-- Fruit: you can use white or yellow peaches and fresh or frozen blueberries (left image, above).
-Find in season, firm peaches for better results.
-If the fruit is overripened it will turn mushy during baking.
+- Fruit: you can use white or yellow peaches and fresh or frozen blueberries.
+Find firm peaches in season for better results.
+If the fruit is overripened, it will turn mushy during baking.
 About arranging the fruit, I have no patience, but you can arrange it in a nice pattern if that’s your thing.
 I just throw it all inside (middle image, above) and they arrange themselves as they see fit.

 - Caramel: I urge you to use brown sugar.
 You can technically use white sugar but the results are different.
 Brown sugar already has a caramel undertone and melts differently, has more moisture and just works better for this recipe.

-- Pan: a cake pan without a removable bottom is the best in my opinion.
-If it's non-stick even better.
-If you use the regular ones with a removable bottom, make sure it's super tight and there is no possibility of leakage.
-Both the caramel and the fruit juices will want to leak and if there's a tiny spot open they will and will burn in the bottom of your oven, and we don't want that.
+- Pan: a cake pan without a removable bottom is the best, in my opinion.
+If it's non-stick, even better.
+If you use the regular ones with a removable bottom, make sure they are super tight and there is no possibility of leakage.
+Both the caramel and the fruit juices will want to leak, and if there's a tiny spot open, they will and will burn in the bottom of your oven, and we don't want that.

-- Batter: you can add some orange zest or cinnamon to the batter, but it really works with just vanilla as stated in the recipe (right image, above).
+- Batter: you can add some orange zest or cinnamon to the batter, but it really works with just vanilla, as stated in the recipe.
 But you have the option.

 - Freezing: you can freeze this cake.
 Make sure it's well wrapped in plastic and then in aluminum foil.
 Defrost in the refrigerator first and then take it to room temperature.